Professional Development Programming with The Graduate School

 Graduate school is an important balance of gaining an academic skill set and networking within your field.
-PACES can help you succeed in both.
-The PACES program offers professional development opportunities for students, and helps students increase their professionalism, academic advancement, communication, engagement and success.
-By participating in PACES, students will be supported in developing communications, interview, stress management and debt management skills – among other critical and timely topics.
+Professional Development Programming with The Graduate School can help you succeed in both.
+Our programming offers professional development opportunities for students, and helps students increase their professionalism, academic advancement, communication, engagement and success.
+By participating, students will be supported in developing communications, interview, stress management and debt management skills – among other critical and timely topics.

-The PACES program is co-sponsored by The Graduate School and the Graduate Student Association.
+The programming is co-sponsored by The Graduate School, the Graduate Student Association, and many other departments across campus.

 Upcoming Professional Development Sessions